 Select, in place of with, another conjunction that is appropriate for the context, and change the form of the subsequent verb: “Most Fortune 500 companies have hundreds of incidents per year, although only a small percentage of those incidents result in significant financial loss.”

-8 Responses to “5 Ways to Work Your Way Around the Weak “With””
+8 thoughts on “5 Ways to Work Your Way Around the Weak “With””

 I don’t have a problem with “with,” per se.
 I do have a problem with the present participle that “with” often requires when introducing a descriptive phrase.